-To register you can be in the UK, Europe, USA and many other countries; just send an email to email@example.com or call 020 7723 0688 and please make it at least one day before the meeting.
+To register you can be in the UK, Europe, USA and many other countries; just send an email to email@example.com or call 020 7723 0688 one day before the meeting.

-We will telephone you from our Skype app at the same time as the Skypers, approximately 10 minutes before the meetings.
+We can telephone you from our Skype app at the same time as the Skypers, approximately 5-10 minutes before the meetings.

 Landlines are preferred (they have better audio quality and won’t drop out) and if you have a speaker phone it will make it easier for you to listen.